LocalGovIMS/localgov-ims/docs/packaging-your-api-client.md

 # Packaging your client

 1. Open your client solution
-2. Update the package properties:
+2. Update the package properties of the client project (not the test project):
     * Open the project properties of the client project
     * Open the 'Package' tab
     * Update the repository URL - set it to the repository link that you have created for this solution
     * Update the Author and Description
 3. Change the build configuration to 'Release'
+4. Open the project file in a text editor
+   * Update the \<Version> element - increasing the version number
+   * Save the file
-4. Build the solution
+4. Return to Visual Studio and build the solution
 5. Right click on the client project and select 'Pack'

 The package will be output to the bin folder.
+It should contain the version number in the filename.

 # Publish your client to GitHub Packages